Pizza-Ratz/transiter/docs/docs/api/systems.md

 You should almost always use the asynchronous version of this endpoint.
 It works by changing the system ID to be a new "random" ID, and then performs the delete asynchronously.
-This means that at soon as the asynchronous request ends (within a few milliseconds) the system ID is available.
+This means that at soon as the HTTP request ends (within a few milliseconds) the system is invisible to users, and available for installing a new system.

 The actual delete takes up to a few minutes for large transit systems like the NYC Subway.